mehulagg/gitlab/doc/user/application_security/dast/index.md

 #### Docker Services

 If your application utilizes Docker containers you have another option for deploying and scanning with DAST.
-After your docker build job completes and is added to your container registry, you can utilize the image as a [service](https://docs.gitlab.com/ee/ci/docker/using_docker_images.html#what-is-a-service).
+After your docker build job completes and your image is added to your container registry, you can utilize the image as a [service](https://docs.gitlab.com/ee/ci/docker/using_docker_images.html#what-is-a-service).

 By overriding the `dast` job, it is possible to link services necessary for the DAST analyzer to run against.